nongnoochr/covid-buddy/devpost_project.md

 ##### Systemic issues
 In addition to the issues mentioned above, during the last 2 weeks of the hackathon period, I encountered an issue where I could neither customize the prebuilt screen to searchNearMe nor make any query from my app due to a CORS issue from a request made in the underlying JavaScriptSDK provided by the cdn and there is no documentation / help for this issue from the Discussions tab in the Hackathon page, and even the provided examples in the HealthCareLocatorWebSDK in [github](https://github.com/hcl-sdk/HealthCareLocatorWebSDK) also encounters the same issue.

-I was eventually got this issue resolved during the last week of the hackathon by creating a new HealthcareLocator account to get a new apiKey :\
+I eventually got this issue resolved during the last week of the hackathon by creating a new HealthcareLocator account to get a new apiKey :\

 ## Accomplishments that we're proud of